MacosPrintes001/webservice-paem/README.md

 ## Usage
 #### Python Libraries
-Before using the webservice you need to install the python requirements by the command `pip install -r requirements.txt`
+Before using the webservice you need to install the python requirements by the command `pip install -r requirements.txt` if you'are not developer (for deveoper use pipenv)

 #### Developer
 The use of this repository is the same as the other Git repositories.
 Only a few differences need to be pointed out.
+For an overwiew of this project see [Arquitetura do Projeto](./ARCHTECTURE.md)
+##### Using pipenv
+ 1. First of all, you have to install pipenv as global package by command `pip install -g pipenv`.
+ 2. Now, for create a virtual enviroment use the command `pipenv install`.
+ 3. Finally, for active the virtual anviroment use the command `pipenv shell`

-You **NEED** to use Pipenv for package management.
+>You **NEED** to use Pipenv for package management.
 Because of this it was installed and should be used from now on.
-You can learn how to use Pipenv [here](https://github.com/pypa/pipenv) and [here](https://pipenv.kennethreitz.org/en/latest/).
+>You can learn how to use Pipenv [here](https://github.com/pypa/pipenv) and [here](https://pipenvkennethreitz.org/en/latest/).

-You should **NEVER** commit using the command `git commit -m <message>`.
+>You should **NEVER** commit using the command `git commit -m <message>`.
 The `-m` parameter bypass the commit template.
-You should **ALWAYS** commit using just the command `git commit`.
+>You should **ALWAYS** commit using just the command `git commit`.

+##### Setup database
+Run the script [create_import_db](./create_import_db.py).
+Ele criará um banco de dados local e realiza a inserção automática de valores _fake_ ao banco criado, usados para tests.
+Vale lembara que **para a criação do banco o [SGBD MYSQL](https://dev.mysql.com/downloads/installer/) deve está instalado e as credênciais devem está de acordo com as do seu servidor mysql local, no caso dos tests locais.
+Coloque as credências num arquivo chamado `connection.json` na pasta database com as informações requeridas no módulo [config](./app/database/config.py), se não houver o arquivo, crie-o**.
 #### Customer
-###### Routes
+##### Routes
 This webservice is in development.
 So, there's just some Routes available for now and *it's Routes can be changed* in the future.
 Endpoints available:
 * `/auth` : Use to *login in API*.
 You have to get a token to access the other endpoints of this API.
 You can just use **GET** method to request the token by send a json into the body of request _sasic authentrication_ by parsing **user** and **password**.